AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Versioning/GetBucketVersions(ListObjectVersions).md

 ## SDK

-You can use OSS SDKs for the following programming languages to call the GetBucketVersions operation:
+You can use OSS SDKs for the following programming languages to call the GetBucketVersions\(ListObjectVersions\) operation:

 -   [Java](/intl.en-US/SDK Reference/Java/Versioning/Versioning.md)
 -   [Python](/intl.en-US/SDK Reference/Python/Versioning/Versioning.md)